-It is recommended that applicants to this qualification show a desire to start their own business and to become an entrepreneur.
+It is recommended that applicants to this gualification show a desire to start their own business and to become an entrepreneur.

 The purpose of the qualification is to develop a student to have a broad understanding of entrepreneurship and business, with a specific practical outcome and experience of having their own business and how to successfully start and grow the business.
 The qualification prepares the student in both the fields of entrepreneurship and social entrepreneurship for the diverse challenges present in the business environment and equips them with the necessary analytical and cognitive skills to analyse and implement solutions to these challenges in their own businesses.
-This qualification mainly prepares students to start and own their own businesses as entrepreneurs.
+This gualification mainly prepares students to start and own their own businesses as entrepreneurs.

-FIRST YEAR SEMESTER MODULES FIRST SEMESTER SECON D SEMESTER ₹ MODULE NAME MODULE CODE NQF CREDITS MODULE NAME MODULE CODE NQF CREDITS Communication 1A ATK1AA1 16 Communication 1B ATK1BB1 16 Credit Control 1A CRC11A1 15 Credit Control 1B CRC11B1 15 Entrepreneurship 1A ENT01A1 12 Entrepreneurship 1B ENT01B1 12 End-User Computing 1A EUC01A1 16 End-User Computing 1B EUC01B1 16 Marketing 1A MAR01A1 16 Marketing 1B MAR01B1 16

-5 Semester 75 Credits 5 Semester 75 Credits Modules Modules 0104110
+FIRST YEAR SEMESTER MODULES FIRST SEMESTER SECON ID SEMESTER R MODULE NAME MODULE CODE NQF CREDITS MODULE NAME NQF CREDITS Communication 1A ATK1AA1 16 Communication 1B ATK1BB1 16 Credit Control 1A CRC11A1 15 Credit Control 1B CRC11B1 15 Entrepreneurship 1A ENT01A1 12 Entrepreneurship 1B ENT01B1 12 End-User Computing 1A EUC01A1 16 End-User Computing 1B EUC01B1 16 Marketing 1A MAR01A1 16 Marketing 1B MAR01B1 16 5 Semester Modules 75 Credits 5 Semester Modules 75 Credits

-Students who did Computer Applications Technology (CAT) at NSC Grade 12 level with at least a 50% pass mark (APS = 4 or higher) are allowed to write a 'Recognition of prior learning (RPL)' assessment for End User Computing 1A (EUC01A1).
-On passing this RPL assessment with a final mark of at least 65%, the student would have proved that (s)he has the required expertise needed for EUC01A1 and will therefore be granted a credit for the module.
+Students who did Computer Applications Technology (CAT) at NSC Grade 12 level with at least a 50% pass mark (APS of 4 or higher) are allowed to write a 'Recognition of prior learning (RPL)' assessment for End User Computing 1A (EUC01A1).
+On passing this RPL assessment with a final mark of at least 65%, the student will have proved that (s)he has the required expertise needed for EUC01A1 and will therefore be granted exemption for the module.

 If a qualifying student wishes to write the RPL assessment (s)he needs to register for both EUC01A1 (the academic module) as well as EUC01AR (the RPL exam).
-On passing the RPL assessment (EUC01AR) with 65% (s)he will be granted a credit for the module (EUC01A1).
-If a student fails the RPL assessment (EUC01AR) (s)he will remain registered for EUC01A1.
-A fee of R500 is attached to the RPL assessment (EUC01AR).
-If a student passes the RPL assessment (EUC01AR) (s)he will be exempted from the module (EUC01A1).
+On passing the RPL assessment (EUC01AR) with 65% (s)he will be granted exemption for the module (EUC01A1).
+If a student fails, the RPL assessment (EUC01AR) (s)he will remain registered for EUC01A1.
+A fee as approved per year, is linked to the RPL assessment (EUC01AR).
+If a student passes the RPL assessment (EUC01AR) (s)he will be exempted from the module (EUC01A1) and the module fee for EUC01A1 will be credited to his/her student account.
 If a student fails the RPL assessment (EUC01AR), it will be reflected as such on the student's academic transcript.

-Students are allowed to write a 'Recognition of prior learning (RPL)' assessment for End User Computing 1B (EUC01B1).
-On passing this RPL assessment the student would have proved that (s)he has the required expertise needed for EUC01B1 and will therefore be granted a credit for the module.
+Students who did Computer Applications Technology (CAT) at NSC Grade 12 level with at least a 50% pass mark (APS of 4 or higher) are allowed to write a 'Recognition of prior learning (RPL)' assessment for End User Computing 1B (EUC01B1).
+On passing this RPL assessment with a final mark of at least 65%, the student would have proved that

+(s)he has the required expertise needed for EUC01B1 and will therefore be granted exemption for the module.